kolasniwash/entsoe-etl-pipeline/README.md

 ## Accessing the data
 All data in this project is available publicly though the [ENTSOE Transparency portal](https://transparency.entsoe.eu/).
 It can be accessed by API or through downloadable CSVs.
 A sample of raw and processed data is available in the ```data/``` folder.

+### Data from API
+Datasets for installed capacity and total demand were downloaded from the

+### Data downoaded from ENTSOE

 ### Data Cleaning and Preparation
 A description of the data cleaning steps and the functions developed is found in ```notebooks/data-cleaning-functions```.